Are family courts biased in favour of mothers when deciding arrangements for children?

 - A sizable minority of private child care disputes involve non-parents such as grandparents or other relatives who were caring for the children

 This calls into question whether the changes to the law were necessary and will have had the intended impact.
 The study also finds that the legal aid cuts mean that many victims of domestic abuse in the cases studied would not have been able to get the evidence together to qualify for legal aid.

-Here at David Gray Solicitors, our award winning family team advise and represent parents and other family members in the full range of cases concerning children’s arrangements, and we also provide family mediation.
+Here at David Gray Solicitors, our award winning team of family solicitors advise and represent parents and other family members in the full range of cases concerning children’s arrangements, and we also provide child custody mediation and family mediation.
 If you think you may be eligible for Legal Aid we will assess this free of charge and help you to obtain the necessary information to enable us to make an application on your behalf.